kubedb/docs/docs/guides/proxysql/scaling/horizontal-scaling/cluster/index.md

 proxy-server   2.3.2-debian    Ready    2m36s
 ```

-Let's check the number of replicas this cluster has from the ProxySQL object, number of pods the statefulset have,
+Let's check the number of replicas this cluster has from the ProxySQL object, number of pods the petset have,

 ```bash
 $ kubectl get proxysql -n demo proxy-server -o json | jq '.spec.replicas'